 Decisions of fundamental importance require the approval of the Supervisory Board.
 The Management Board reports to the Supervisory Board in accordance with the statutory provisions of Sec.
 90 AktG and provides the Chairman of the Supervisory Board at least once a month with an oral overview - and at the request of the Chairman of the Supervisory Board also in writing - of the current status of relevant reporting items pursuant to Sec.
 90a AktG.
 The Chairman of the Supervisory Board is thus informed without delay by the Chairman or Speaker of the Management Board, or the Chief Financial Officer, about important events that are essential for assessing the company's situation and development, as well as for the management of the company.
 Important items also include any substantial deviation from the budget or other forecasts of the company.
-The Chairman or Speaker of the Management Board, or Chief Financial Officer, shall also inform the Chairman of the Supervisory Board, in advance where possible otherwise immediately thereafter, about all ad hoc announcements of the company pursuant to Sec.
+The Chairman of the Supervisory Board, in advance where possible otherwise immediately thereafter, about all ad hoc announcements of the company pursuant to Sec.
 15 WpHG.